The original question was:

 So there you are.
 We may not be the first to use it, but it is a descriptive and useful Created word about reactions to the Creator Christ, who is not going to go away even if people do not want to mention His name, so share it around.

-This question was in response to an item in our free e-mail newsletter Creation Research Evidence News.
-To subscribe to this newsletter (it is free) click here
+This question was in response to an item in our free e-mail newsletter.
+To receive this newsletter (it is free) click here